The Leopold Writing Program

 Picture

-2023 Writing Contest
+2026 Leopold Writing Contest

-Aldo Leopold, in his foreword to A Sand County Almanac, writes:
+― Aldo Leopold, A Sand County Almanac

 Essay Prompt

-Each year, the Aldo Leopold Writing Contest invites New Mexico students in Grades 6-12 to submit essays in response to a carefully-crafted and thought-provoking prompt inspired by the writings of Leopold.
+Each year, the Aldo Leopold Writing Contest invites New Mexico students in Grades 6-12 to submit essays in response to a carefully crafted and thought-provoking prompt inspired by the writings of Aldo Leopold.
 Encouraged by their teachers, students delve into his philosophies of land stewardship, especially as set forth in A Sand County Almanac, and explore the relevance of Leopold's classic and timeless observations to issues that they experience personally, locally, and globally.

 Grades 6-7, Grades 8-9, and Grades 10-12.

-Since its beginning in 2009, over 2,000 students from schools in rural and urban communities around New Mexico have taken part in the annual Aldo Leopold Writing Contest.
+Since its beginning in 2009, over 3,250 students from schools in rural and urban communities around New Mexico have taken part in the annual Aldo Leopold Writing Contest.

 General Contest Details